SumoLogic/sumologic-documentation/docs/alerts/monitors/create-monitor.md

 |:--|:--|
 | `<time range>` | The duration of time to evaluate (values range from 5 minutes to 24 hours). |

-For recovery, Sumo Logic will automatically resolves the incident when the resolution condition is satisfied.
+For recovery, Sumo Logic will automatically resolve the incident when the resolution condition is satisfied.

 #### Anomaly detection method